 When you have multiple tenants, it can be a hassle to collect rent payments in person and travel to the bank to deposit the money.

-It’s worse when you live far from your properties – you definitely wouldn’t want to drive from Harford County to Montgomery County every time you needed to collect a payment!
+It’s worse when you live far from your properties – you definitely wouldn’t want to drive from Harford County to Montgomery County every time you need to collect payment!

 Why not save yourself the hassle by using an online bill pay system?